+91 9212777224 Safari Booking

 In 1991, the buffer zone areas around the park were expanded by including the Sonanadi Wildlife Sanctuary to help mitigate human-wildlife conflicts by providing space for local communities to coexist with wildlife.
 Up until then, the involvement of local communities in conservation efforts was also ensured to foster a sense of responsibility towards wildlife conservation.

-All the efforts in these years have contributed to making Jim Corbett National Park home to the highest number of Bengal tigers.
+All the efforts in these years have contributed to making Jim Corbett home to the highest number of Bengal tigers.
 Now, more than 250 tigers roam in the wilds of Corbett National Park.

 Top Recommended Travel Tips for Visiting Corbett Tiger Reserve: